goroanya/internship-chatbot/README.md

-test-bot
+telegram-bot
 ========

-Test telegram-bot on Node Red with ngrok.
+Test telegram-bot on Node Red with ngrok integrated with Dialogflow.